SanderVocke/shoopdaloop/README.md

 - **Tracks**: loops are organized into tracks, which share inputs/outputs and effects/synthesis.
 - **MIDI and audio**: can both be looped, including alongside each other in the same loop.
 - **FX/synthesis**: can be inserted into a loop via external JACK connections or by using plugins.
 The same loop can simultaneously record "dry" and "wet", akin to [Luppp](http://openavproductions.com/luppp/), to save precious CPU during playback.
-- **Synchronization**: every loop is synced to the "master loop", which typically holds a beat, click-track or just fixed-length silence.
-Loops may also be a multiple of the master loop length.
+- **Synchronization**: every loop is synced to the "sync loop", which typically holds a beat, click-track or just fixed-length silence.
+Loops may also be a multiple of the sync loop length.
 - **Click tracks**: can be generated via a dialog in the app.
 - **NSM**: Non/New Session Manager support (experimental).
 - **Hackable**: Users can run their own Lua scripts to control the application in new ways.